 The supporters of this view argue that organizations should look inside the company to find the sources of competitive advantage instead of looking at the competitive environment for it.

-The following model explains RBV and emphasizes the key points of it.
+The following model explains RBV and emphasizes its key points.

 Tangible assets are physical things.
 Land, buildings, machinery, equipment and capital – all these assets are tangible.
-Physical resources can easily be bought in the market so they confer little advantage to the companies in the long run because rivals can soon acquire the identical assets.
+Physical resources can easily be bought in the market, so they confer little advantage to the companies in the long run because rivals can soon acquire identical assets.